openmv/openmv-projects/donkey-car/README.md

 ![Wire](images/build/step(35)small.jpg "Wire")

 Once you're finished with all of this your robot should look like this below.
+Note that you should use the cable ties to clean-up the wiring job.

 ![Done](images/build/step(36)small.jpg "Done")